Pathways: Manufacturing Technician

 This is a two-term Pathway designed for students pursuing entry-level work in the Machine Manufacturing Industry.
 The entry-level wage for this occupation in the Portland Metropolitan area is approximately $9-11/hour (Source: Oregon's Labor Market Information System, www.olmis.org).
 Students completing the courses with a grade of "C" or better are eligible to apply for a Career Pathways Certificate of Completion.

 Conveniently located: PCC's Sylvania campus

-The next training begins Spring Term - March 31, 2014.
+The next training begins Fall Term - September, 2014.
 There is currently a waitlist for this program.

 For more information on the next Manufacturing Technician Pathway and/or attending as a Career Pathways student, please contact Laurie Chadwick at 971-722-6233.